Clinical-Genomics/cg_lims/README.md

 #### Update a step-type model
 What defines a stpe type model beside the step_type and workflow fields, are the *process udfs* and *artifact udfs* relevant to the step.

+>**NOTE** Not all process and artifact udfs from a lims process are being stoired in the arnold step, only the once that are important for cg outside the lims system - eg. for trending, trouble shooting, report generation etc.

-These models need to be up to date with our lims system all the time, meaning that if a process or artifact udf is removed or added to a step in lims, it needs to be removed or added to the arnold step model as well.
+The models need to be up to date with our lims system all the time, meaning that if a process or artifact udf is removed from step in lims, it needs to be removed or added to the arnold step model as well.
 And if a master step gets a new version, the new version neame needs to be updated in the step model.

 Example: